2022 Hamilton, Ontario, municipal election: Ward 15 - Flamborough

-Incumbent trustee Penny Deathe announced she would not seek a third term in May 2022.
+Incumbent trustee Penny Deathe announced that she would not seek a third term in May 2022.
 The first candidate to register for the seat was the founder of the right-wing, anti-CRT group "StopWoke.ca", Catherine Anne Kronas, who registered on 5 July.

 On 4 August, Graeme Noble, who was previously registered to run in Ward 1, registered to run in Ward 15.